About Cassia Tora Splits

 Both husk and germ are removed in the de-husking and splitting process.
 The impact of the splitting procedure is that both husk and germ are loosened from the endosperm and made brittle by heating and can be removed in the subsequent purification procedure after pulverization.
 The split (endosperm), however, remains intact at these temperatures.
 Due to its much greater particle size, the split can be separated from husk and germ particles through a couple of physical cleaning steps.

-The splitting procedure starts with roasting of the seeds.
+The splitting procedure starts with the roasting of the seeds.
 All seeds are heated for several minutes.
 During the roasting process the endosperm (split) remains intact and flexible, while husk and germ, which are more sensitive to heat, become brittle.
 Mechanical stress pulverizes husk and germ and the powder is separated from the intact split by sieving.
-Remaining traces of husk and germ on the split cassia particles are finally removed through a series of physical cleaning steps.
+The remaining traces of husk and germ on the split cassia particles are finally removed through a series of physical cleaning steps.

 Cassia Tora Splits Packaging